-It’s not cheap but I can tell you from my 15-year old jeans, these are pieces made to last.
-Until you make it to their Paris Saint Germain store, pop in to one of their beautiful stores if you visit New York City.
+It’s not cheap, but I can tell you that based on the state of my 15-year-old jeans, these are pieces made to last.
+Until you make it to their Paris Saint Germain store, pop into one of their beautiful stores if you visit New York City.

 Shopping Online: widely available internationally.

 Cute and affordable Bobbies is a gem for classic shoes and boots.
 And the gentlemen who helped me were a delight.
 They wanted to practice their English, I wanted to practice French and a fun “Franglish” conversation was had.
 I also tried on some very cute shoes.
 I didn’t need flats, but if I did, I would have bought the Beryl loafers or the Poppy flats.
 The prices were great—between 130€ and 150€ for the ones I looked at.
 I was also very tempted by the sneakers with their pretty satin laces.